-When the logstore file is encrypted, a hash is also generated for every chunk to verify the integrity of the chunk.
+The syslog-ng PE application generates an SHA-1 hash for every chunk to verify the integrity of the chunk.
 The hashes of the chunks are chained together to prevent injecting chunks into the logstore file.
-The encryption algorithm used is aes128 in CBC mode, the hashing (HMAC) algorithm is hmac-sha1.
+The syslog-ng application can encrypt the logstore using the aes128 algorithm in CBC mode; the hashing (HMAC) algorithm is hmac-sha1.
+Currently it is not possible to use other algorithms.